 © Ⓟ 2014 SYDA Foundation®.
 All rights reserved.

 The Jaya Devi Arati honors the many forms of the goddess and recognizes that, as seekers, we experience Goddess Shakti in our lives through the boundless grace of the Guru.

-On the Siddha Yoga path, this evocative and joyful arati is sung to a melody composed by Gurumayi.
+On the Siddha Yoga path, this evocative and joyful arati is sung to a melody composed by Gurumayi Chidvilasananda.

-By performing arati to the Goddess, we recognize and celebrate her divine qualities and evoke these same qualities within ourselves.
+By singing this arati to the goddess—especially while performing the waving of light that is the ritual known as arati—we recognize and celebrate this deity’s divine qualities and evoke these same qualities within ourselves.